ofedchen/ofedchen/README.md

 ## Hi, I'm Olha 🇺🇦🇸🇪

-I'm working hard to become a Fullstack Developer and start building scalable and user-friendly web applications.
+I'm working hard to become a Fullstack Developer and build scalable and user-friendly web applications.
 Currently, I'm studying **Fullstack Development with a focus on JavaScript** at IT-Högskolan in Gothenburg, Sweden.
 🧑‍💻 **Doing my internship at [Paliscope](https://www.paliscope.com/)**

 ---